Vermond/SwiftKeyboardExample/README.md

 - Can combine jamo

 Applied pattern/libs
-- MVVM pattern (to Some views needs view model)
+- MVVM pattern (for keyboard state management)
 - Singleton pattern (to controller only one exists)
 - Combine library (to controller many times init and deinit)

-Detailed history is on my gitlab private project.
-If you want to check those things, mail to me.

-paser2@gmail.com
+Detailed logs are on a private repo.
+Contact for access if needed.